Giants vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Bailey Ober (3-0) will take to the mound for the Twins and make his sixth start of the season.
+- The Twins' Sonny Gray (4-0) will make his 10th start of the season.

+- He has earned a quality start three times in nine starts this season.

+- In nine starts, Gray has pitched through or past the fifth inning eight times.
+He has a season average of 5.5 frames per outing.

 |Opponent